 - gLinux: Google internal, based on Debian; not publicly available.

 RedHat / CentOS / Fedora

-- RHEL (Red Hat Enterprise Linux) is for enterprise use
+- RHEL (Red Hat Enterprise Linux) as the name suggests, is primarily for enterprise use.

 - CentOS was the open source version; discontinued in 2020; CentOS Stream is NOT a replacement of CentOS, but will be a rolling preview of what's next in RHEL.